Teignmouth

 There are great places to visit near Teignmouth including some great cities, historic buildings, villages, canals, rivers and streams, beaches, geological features, sssis, hiking areas, nature reserves, towns, parks, airports, castles and ruins.

-The area around Teignmouth features a number of interesting historic buildings including Exeter Cathedral, St Mary Steps, and St Stephen's Church - Exeter.
+The area around Teignmouth boasts some of the best historic buildings including Exeter Cathedral, St Mary Steps, and St Stephen's Church - Exeter.

-Canals to visit near Teignmouth include Exeter Canal, and Grand Western Canal at Tiverton.
+Teignmouth has some unmissable canals nearby like Exeter Canal, and Grand Western Canal at Tiverton.

 Valley of Rocks is one of Teignmouth's best, nearby geological features to visit in Teignmouth.

-Dartmoor is one of Teignmouth's best, nearby hiking areas to visit in Teignmouth.
+Dartmoor is one of Teignmouth's best, nearby nature reserves to visit in Teignmouth.

-Teignmouth's best nearby towns can be found at Dartmouth, Tiverton, Crediton, Topsham, Budleigh Salterton, Sidmouth, and Seaton.
+There are a number of towns near Teignmouth including Dartmouth, Tiverton, Crediton, Topsham, Budleigh Salterton, Sidmouth, and Seaton.

-There are a several good ruins in the area around Teignmouth like Berry Pomeroy Castle.
+There are a several good castles in the area around Teignmouth like Berry Pomeroy Castle.

 Teignmouth History